thapar-technovators/iap_thapar/README.md

-A link to the User Guide will be added soon fro the convenience of all with all the necessary documentation.
+A link to the User Guide will be added soon for the convenience of audience with all the necessary documentation.